lucaxue/library-api/README.md

 -   Install dependencies

     ```bash
-    ./vendor/bin/composer install
+    composer install
     ```

--   Make a new MySQL database, and name it library
--   Copy and add your connection details to the `.env` file
+-   Create a new MySQL database named library and add your connection details to the `.env` file

     ```bash
     cp .env.example .env
     ```

--   Generate your new app key
+-   Generate your application key

     ```bash
     php artisan key:generate